Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-90-the-coming-fire.md

 “No,” Alex answered automatically.
 “We have a planning council to attend.”

-One thing father had always loved about Mevia was her quick temper. *“Me verberare te!* You do not tell me no, *boy---”*
+One thing father had always loved about Mevia was her quick temper. *“Me verberare te!* You do not tell me no, *boy - ”*

 Alex looked her dead in the eyes.
 “Yes, *I do,* mother.
 I am no longer bound to obedience.
 And in any case, this meeting cannot be postponed.”